phpcfdi/resources-sat-xml-generator/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![Total Downloads][badge-downloads]][downloads]

-> PHP library to deal with Mexican RFC
+> Programa PHP para generar los recursos desde los archivos XSD y XSLT del SAT para CFDI.

 :us: The documentation of this project is in spanish as this is the natural language for intented audience.